-Using YouTube videos in your homeschool is a great way to add another level to your children’s studies.
+Using YouTube geography channels in your homeschool is a great way to add another level to your children’s studies.
 They can see countries and cultures in real-time, which makes their studies more personal and real.

 NOTE: Videos should always be reviewed by a parent first.
 We do not make any claims to know what is appropriate for your child(ren), that is totally your call.
 Please review these videos to make sure they align with your family values.

 GEOgraphy Focus – This channel has both city and country videos from Asia and Europe, plus a couple FAQ videos.
 These are relatively short, so they can be easily added to your studies.